oslabs-beta/starfleet/README.md

 [![Package on npm](https://img.shields.io/npm/v/postgraphile.svg?style=flat)](https://www.npmjs.com/)

 _**With one command, enable your MongoDB project to be able to utilize the high-performance GraphQL API!**_
 _**Interested in trying out GraphQL?
-Quickly convert all your moongoose schemas to easily editable GraphQL pieces.**_
+Quickly convert all your moongoose schemas to easil viewable GraphQL pieces.**_

 **Starfleet** is a command line tool that lets you easily harness the flexibility of MongoDB with the declarative power of GraphQL.